 Got a brown thumb?
 Maybe you're just not growing the right plants!
-These 10 hardy indoor plants are virtually indestructible.
+These hardy indoor varieties are virtually indestructible.

-The snake plant needs very little water, and it doesn’t require an abundance of sunlight, so it makes a hardy indoor plant.
+The snake plant needs very little water, and doesn’t require an abundance of sunlight, making it one of the most hardy indoor plants.
 Snake plants can even be left alone for a couple of weeks if you decide to go on an extended holiday.

 Try growing some aloe vera now so it’s ready to use when you get that summer sunburn!
 Aloe vera doesn’t need direct light, but it does need a warmer room.
 Try keeping aloe vera in a south or west facing part of your home and water it just once a week as it prefers dry soil.

 Interested in growing a healing garden?
 Consider adding these medicinal plants to your plot next spring.

 Succulents can thrive with little water so they make the perfect plant for those who may tend to forget watering.

 Jasmine plants produce white flowers that you can easily train to grow around a hoop.
 They do enjoy cooler temperatures at night and some daytime sunlight, making them a good option for growing indoors.

 Find out how to get rid of fungus gnats—one of the most common houseplant infestations.